 - Mindfulness is a practice.
 Engaging in mindfulness activities outside of these situations increases one’s ability to be curious and present during the next anxious moment.
 Try focusing on your breath or even an object in front of you, and notice when your mind drifts to thoughts or other sensations.
 When it does, just bring it back.
 Keep practicing.

 - Get curious!
 Although you may think you know how the situation will go, let this prediction (thought) come and go in your mind.
 Allow yourself to be curious about what occurs during the situation itself.

 - Don’t let your feelings be your (only) guide.
 Anxious feelings may be a result of fearful interpretations of a possible threat, rather than a message about the success or safety of the current situation.

 - Feelings of anxiety and discomfort may be present during the interaction.
 Practice accepting the emotions instead of trying to push them away.

 - Try focusing on observable behaviors in the moment, rather than just internal thoughts, sensations, and emotions.

 - You may have a habit of scanning for any mistake or something that went wrong.
-You can shift your attention to find at least on neutral sign or positive aspect of the situation.
+You can shift your attention to find at least one neutral sign or positive aspect of the situation.

 After the event

 - Some individuals find that any event may be a trigger for worry.
 However, worry is not an effective problem-solving tool.
 Notice these worry thoughts, and know that you do not have to respond to them.
-You can let them come and go without taking charge by focusing in the present.
+You can let them come and go without taking charge by focusing on the present.